eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ## Accelerometer Theory

 ### Speeding Up, Slowing Down, Changing Direction
 How does your smart phone know which way is up?
 And how does it know to change its orientation from portrait to landscape when you rotate your device by 90 degrees clockwise?
 These motion smart features come courtesy of an accelerometer.
 An accelerometer is a sensor that measures acceleration (relative to its own frame of reference).
-You may remember from physics what when velocity—speed with direction—is changing, acceleration is happening.
-Acceleration includes speeding up, slowing down or changing direction and by measuring acceleration (g-force) along the x, y, and z axes an accelerometer knows up from down.
+You may remember from physics that when velocity—speed with direction—is changing, acceleration is happening.
+Acceleration includes speeding up, slowing down or changing direction and by measuring acceleration (g-force) along the x, y, and z axes an accelerometer knows its orientation in space.

-There are two ways to use an accelerometer:
+There are two main ways to use the accelerometer:
 1. Acceleration
 2. Tilt

 Here we use a 3-axis accelerometer to measure acceleration along all 3 axes (x, y, and z).

-**Note**: Recall that the acceleration due to gravity at the Earth's surface is one g.
+**Note**: Recall that the acceleration due to gravity at the Earth's surface is equal to 1g.

 ### Communicating with the Accelerometer